Standard 4 - Identification, diagnosis and tobacco cessation support

 The healthcare organisation has a systematic procedure in place to identify and document all service users including babies, children and pregnant women who are exposed to secondhand smoke/e-cigarette vapour.

-Information about the risk of tobacco consumption and tobacco cessation methods is widely available for all service users.
+Information about the risk of tobacco consumption (including the use of associated devices/e-cigarettes) and tobacco cessation methods is widely available for all service users.